How to Set Up WireGuard on pfSense

 • Post category:pfSense / VPN

-While we are diving into how to install WireGuard on pfSense in this tutorial, please be aware that this is a newer package and for that reason, you might run into some problems.
+While we are looking at WireGuard on pfSense in this tutorial, please be aware that this is a newer package and for that reason, you might run into some problems.
 If you want to ensure that you can always access your local network, please consider setting this up with OpenVPN as well.
 This way, you are ensuring that you’ll always be able to connect.

 1. How to Set Up WireGuard on pfSense

-The first thing that we need to do is install the package for WireGuard on pfSense.
+The first thing that we need to do is install the package for WireGuard.
 Follow the instructions below to install the WireGuard package.

 1. Open the Package Manager and search for WireGuard, then Install the latest version of the package.
 This will install the WireGuard Server.